 Mounting to Host PCBs

 The JTAG-SMT4 module has a moisture sensitivity level (MSL) of 6.
-Prior to reflow, the JTAG-SMT4 module must be dried by baking it at 125° C for 17 hours.
+Prior to reflow, the JTAG-SMT4 module must be dried by baking it at 70° C for 72 hours (the tray and the module itself can be baked 125° C for 24 hours, but any labels and rubber feet present on the module cannot withstand this higher temperature).
 Once this process has been completed, the module has a MSL of 3 and is suitable for reflow for up to 168 hours without additional drying.

 The factory finishes the JTAG-SMT4 signal pads with the ENIG process using 2u” gold over 150u” electroless nickel.
 This makes the SMT4 compatible with most mounting and reflow processes (see Fig. 11).
 The binding force of the solder is sufficient to hold the SMT4 firmly in place, so mounting should require no additional adhesives.